From £35,48510

 2 Skoda Superb 2024 rear corner

 The new Superb is neither overtly sporty nor exquisitely comfortable, but it lives in the crowd-pleasing middle ground that was always Volkswagen’s specialty.
-On the standard passive dampers of our test car, it has perhaps lost some of the suppleness of the outgoing car but has gained a dash of driver appeal.
+A 2.0-litre TDI on standard passive dampers has perhaps lost some of the suppleness of the outgoing car, but has gained a dash of driver appeal.

-As a result, body control is quite tight, both vertically and in terms of its resistance to body roll.
-Our test car arrived on surprisingly sporting Goodyear Eagle F1 tyres, which gave it strong grip.
-In combination with steering that’s intuitively geared and gradually builds weight as you load up the suspension in a corner, this gives you plenty of confidence in the car’s road-holding.
+Body control is moderately tight on conventionally powered cars, both vertically and in terms of its resistance to body roll.
+Our diesel test car arrived on surprisingly sporting Goodyear Eagle F1 tyres, which gave it strong grip.
+In combination with steering intuitively geared, which gradually builds weight as you load up the suspension in a corner, this gives you plenty of confidence in the car’s roadholding.

-A few laps of the Millbrook Hill Route showed the Superb to remain composed even at higher speed, staying unaffected by the severe compressions.
+Over a few laps of the Millbrook Hill Route, the Superb remained composed even at higher speed, staying unaffected by the circuit's severe compressions.
 There is a slight tendency towards lift-off oversteer in faster bends when the chassis is provoked, but this is caught nicely by the stability control.

-As is to be expected at the price point, the Superb does without four-wheel steering, so parking and guiding this large car around tight city streets requires a bit of circumspection.
-However, the fact that Skoda has kept the car’s width under control, combined with an expansive glasshouse that hasn’t been compromised by styling flourishes, makes the Superb relatively easy to manoeuvre.
+The Superb does without four-wheel steering, so parking and guiding this large car around tight city streets requires a bit of circumspection; but is straightforward enough.
+The fact that Skoda has kept the car’s width under control, combined with an expansive glasshouse that hasn’t been compromised by styling flourishes, helps a great deal.
 The steering’s strong self-centring effect and the impeccably round wheel help in this respect too.

-Even the passive car is absolutely fine at speed, where the ride is tightly controlled yet not reactive or fidgety.
-But at town speeds, potholes can elicit a jarring wooden thunk, even though our car rolled on relatively modest 18in wheels.
+That being said, the passive car is absolutely fine at speed, where the ride is tightly controlled yet not reactive or fidgety.
+But at town speeds, potholes can elicit a jarring wooden thunk, even though our car had relatively modest 18in wheels.

-In SE L trim, it also came with the upgraded Ergo Seats, which have 14-way adjustability, heating and ventilation, and a massage function.
-More importantly, they are terrifically comfortable over long distances: supportive but not overly firm, with enough adjustment to fit almost every body type.
+In SE L trim, our test car also came with the upgraded Ergo Seats, which have 14-way adjustability, heating and ventilation, and a massage function.
+They are terrifically comfortable over long distances: supportive but not overly firm, with enough adjustment to fit almost every body type.

 Producing 69dBA at 70mph, the Superb is a touch noisy on the motorway.
 A BMW 5 Series or E-Class would be quieter, but that bit of added refinement is one of the things you pay handsomely for at the premium end of the segment.